 Share our message with Del Mar friends?

-The DMBPC is actively working to ensure that the City of Del Mar adopts a policy that supports sand replenishment, retention, and nourishment and seawall and barrier retention and maintenance.
+The DMBPC is actively working to ensure that the California Coastal Commission adopts a policy that supports sand replenishment, retention, and nourishment and seawall and barrier retention and maintenance.
 We look forward to working with our neighbors to preserve and protect Del Mar’s beach and unique coastal character!